 The Capital Gazette had been threatened on social media with violence as recently as Thursday, police have said, without detailing who was behind those threats.

-Anne Arundel County Executive Steven Schuh said Friday Ramos gave no specific warning he was going to attack the newspaper.
+Ramos gave no specific warning he was going to attack the newspaper, authorities said.

-In July 2014, Ramos was fired by his previous employer, Enterprise Information Services, where he worked as a help desk specialist within the Bureau of Labor Statistics in Washington, according to court documents.
+In 2014, Ramos was fired from his job as a help desk specialist in the Bureau of Labor Statistics in Washington, according to court documents.

-Enterprise Information Services filed a response to Ramos’ complaint, saying the federal government demanded he be terminated “citing security suitability concerns resulting from an Investigation conducted by the Office of Inspector General.”
+His employer said the federal government demanded he be terminated “citing security suitability concerns resulting from an investigation.”
+The company said it was unaware of the nature of the investigation.

 The company said it was “never informed of the exact nature of the investigation.”